DigitalPhi/MoralPsychology/docs/schedule.md

 -->

 *Further viewing*
-Debate between James Baldwin and William F. Buckley[video](https://www.youtube.com/watch?v=oFeoS41xe7w) on the question: "Is the American Dream at the expense of the American Negro?"
+Debate between James Baldwin and William F. Buckley on the question: "Is the American Dream at the expense of the American Negro?" [video](https://www.youtube.com/watch?v=oFeoS41xe7w).
 Held at Cambridge University, 1965.

+Gideon Rosen, 'Rage against the Machine: Anger as a Political Emotion'[video](https://livestream.com/nyu-tv/GideonRosenLecture/videos/149050437)

 ## Forgiveness & apology